 Knowing this, should you put your pup in a class with a lot of other puppies and get him to him stop playing so he can "learn?"
 Or is it better to introduce each "new" behavior as part of a play session with just the two of you, so he can focus only on your commands?

 How We Work We only do private sessions and owner-orientation classes, no puppy obedience classes.
 That's because puppies don’t have the emotional stability or physical endurance to enjoy learning much of anything in the distracting and structured setting of a class when all they want to do is jump around and play.
-It’s true that a puppy’s mind is like a sponge; it’s ready to soak up everything.
-But the flip side is that when you apply pressure to a sponge you'll squeeze it dry.
-And since all obedience behaviors (except the sit) are analogues of the predatory motor patterns of wild wolves, and since the normal behavioral progression in nature is for wolf pups to not join in on the hunt until they're at least 7 - 9 months old, it makes sense to wait to teach most obedience behaviors until your puppy's body, mind, and emotions are more mature.
+And since all obedience behaviors are analogues of the predatory motor patterns of wild wolves, and since the normal behavioral progression in nature is for wolf pups to not join in on the hunt until they're at least 7 - 9 months old, it makes sense to wait to teach most obedience behaviors until your puppy's body, mind, and emotions are more mature.
 Otherwise training becomes a negative experience for the pup, no matter how "positive" the class instructor tries to make it.

 At about 14 wks. your puppy will have the physical control necessary to start the housebreaking process.
 We'll give you crate training schedules, helpful tips on getting the puppy to go outdoors every time, and we'll show you why using treats to reinforce natural elimination behaviors can actually create food-related behavioral problems later on in life.